- Education and Science

 Husbands in denial? - An example of "mixed" children of slaves

-While some may want to deny Thomas Jefferson's heritage, if it is true it is likely closer to the "norm" than not.
+While some may want to deny Thomas Jefferson's heritage, it is my opinion that "mostly white" children of slaves was likely closer to the "norm" than not.

 Sally Hemings' Great Grandchildren

 Her life with Mr. Jefferson began here, at his beloved home.